RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

     'UTC+12:00']

-But, languages is more complicated It also returns a list but each element of the list corresponds to one of the official languages of the country.
+But, languages is more complicated.
+It also returns a list but each element of the list corresponds to one of the official languages of the country.
 The USA has only one official language but other countries have more.
 For example, Malta has both Maltese and English as official languages.
 Notice that the two dictionaries have an identical structure, a key for the two letter abbreviation, a key for the three letter abbreviation, the name